 For a screening to be effective, the screening must be able to accurately detect disease but treatment for the disease also must be effective.
-The majority of harms from prostate cancer screening occur due to psychological consequences of a positive test, in those that do have a positive test, harms from biopsy, and in those that have a positive biopsy, harms from the treatment itself.
-Prostatectomy and radiation are common forms of treatment in the United States, resulting in serious possible complications such as heart attack, stroke, impotence, and urinary incontinence.^{2,18}
+The majority of harms from prostate cancer screening occur due to psychological consequences of a positive test harms from biopsy in those who do have a positive test, and harms from the treatment itself.
+Prostatectomy and radiation are common forms of treatment in the United States, potentially resulting in serious possible complications such as heart attack, stroke, impotence, and urinary incontinence.^{2,18}

 Complications resulting from a positive PSA test are numerous and much of the literature is in agreement about how often these harms occur.
-Numbers taken from the United States Preventative

-Services Task Force (USPSTF) PSA-Based Screening for Prostate Cancer analysis have been adopted into an infographic from www.cancer.gov.
+Numbers taken from the United States Preventive Services Task Force (USPSTF) PSA-Based Screening for Prostate Cancer analysis have been adopted into an infographic from www.cancer.gov.
 Specific complications depend on the type of treatment given.
 The USPSTF estimated treatment distributions of 60% surgical, 30% radiation, and 10% observation, however this distribution does not take into account a trend toward greater use of active surveillance that may decrease harms.
 See Appendix C for this information presented in a cascade diagram (men aged 55-69 years screened 1-4 years with PSA test over a 10 year period).
+Not included in the "Not Screened" figure are the men who would be diagnosed with prostate cancer without the PSA test.